shawenyao/jekyll-now/_posts/2018-09-26-When_Will-N(d1)-Be-the-Probability-of-Exercising-an-Option?.md

 $N(d_2)={ \mathbb{ P } }^T \left[ S(T)>K \right]$

-In other words, $N(d_1)$ is the probability of exercising the option under the stock measure, while $N(d_2)$ is the probability of exercising the option under the T-forward measure (and of course the risk-neutral measure as well).
+In other words, $N(d_1)$ is the probability of exercising the option under the stock measure, while $N(d_2)$ is the probability of exercising the option under the T-forward measure (and of course, the risk-neutral measure as well).